 We photocopy pictures of our general leaders with the names printed below.
 The kids find and color the picture of the current speaker.

 I created a difficult crossword puzzle that I save until the kids are getting restless and/or sleepy.
 In order to answer it, they have to look up things in their scriptures, etc. It keeps them focused on the gospel, if not directly on the speakers.
-It is personalized for our family, but you can alter it to suit, or just use it for an example.
-It’s in Excel format.
+It is personalized for our family and I change it up a bit every conference.

 I create a manilla folder for each child.
 The folders include gospel puzzles, note-taking supplies, games, and stories and activities from The Friend.
 All I add is a box of colored pencils and we’re good to go!

 We create gospel games using Puzzlemaker.
-This is also great to use after conference, for Family Home Evening, for review.
+This is also great to use after General Conference to review what we learned.
 When the Ensign comes out, let your kids solve the puzzles using the magazine.
-You can make some puzzles free at Free Online Puzzle Maker.
+You can also make some puzzles free at Free Online Puzzle Maker.

 We have special forms that we use to fill out for each talk.
 It is in Word format.
 All the older children use this as well as the adults.
 We also have conference binders, along with dated dividers, that we use year after year to store our conference notes.